 Open top cars and diesel engines don't always make a great combination.
-Audi shows how it's done with the A3 Cabriolet 2.0 TDI.
+Audi shows how it's done with the improved A3 Cabriolet 2.0 TDI 184PS quattro.
 Jonathan Crouch reports.

 Ten Second Review

 Audi pairs one of its very best diesel engines with the wholly lovely A3 Cabriolet body.
-The 184PS diesel unit is offered in two specific guises; a front-wheel drive manual car or a quattro all-wheel driver model with the S tronic twin-clutch transmission.
-It's a great package but it's not cheap.
+The 184PS diesel unit is now offered only with quattro all-wheel drive, a great package though quite a pricey one.
+This revised model gets slightly smarter looks and some hi-tech cabin options.

-Small convertibles are a genre of vehicle that it's easy to deride.
-They're frequently poor, sold to buyers who are merely interested in looks, and as such tend to have a distinctly superficial depth of talent.
-This class of car is where tired old chassis and engines go to die.
-Then there are drop tops like the Audi A3 Cabriolet.
+Small convertibles used to be a genre of vehicle that was easy to deride.
+The were frequently poor, sold to buyers who were merely interested in looks, and as such tended to have a distinctly superficial depth of talent.
+This was a class of car where tired old chassis and engines went to die.
+Thngs have improved in recent years though, thanks to drop tops like this second generation Audi A3 Cabriolet, now usefully improved.
 In truth, the open-topped A3 didn't need to be half this good, but it's looking to appeal to a whole new class of buyer who might not have ever considered a soft top previously.
 Bolstering the A3 Cabriolet's argument is the inclusion of a rather special 184PS version of the 2.0-litre TDI diesel engine.
 Here you get ample power and torque, backed up by decent refinement and excellent fuel economy.
 It makes a compelling case for itself.

 Design and Build